Nicolfo/thesis-management/Retrospectives/Retrospective 3.md

  - Read the FAQ document made by the product owner more frequently in order to adapt to the changes.
  - We want to improve the way we manage technical debt.

 - One thing you are proud of as a Team!!
+ -We are proud to have achieved all our goals and demonstrated effective collaboration.